j0taaa/auto-functiongraph/README.md

 1. Checks out the repository.
 2. Configures Docker Buildx and logs in to the target SWR registry.
 3. Iterates through every directory inside `projects/`, builds a Docker image for each function, tags it with the current commit SHA, and pushes it to SWR under the configured organization (and optional namespace).
-4. Generates `terraform/functions.auto.tfvars.json` so Terraform has the latest image URIs and default function settings.
+4. Generates `terraform/functions.auto.tfvars.json` so Terraform has the latest image URIs, agency, and default function settings.
 5. Runs `terraform init` and `terraform apply` to create or update FunctionGraph functions using the uploaded images.

 ### Required secrets